top of page

 Design System

-For stylistic consistency across screens and shorter design time -- not to mention a custom look -- I created a component library.
+For stylistic consistency across screens and shorter design time and a custom look, I created a bespoke component library.

 Menus & Navigation